rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

 This six week project was an entirely open ended project where my team of five decided to build a hexapod robot.
-By the end of the project, we had a fully functional platform capable of autonomously moving in straight lines and turning.
+By the end of the project, we had a fully functional platform capable of autonomously moving in straight lines and turning. [click here for more about the project](POE.html)

 **Relevant Skills:** Linux, Python, Arduino, Mechanical Design (OnShape), Dynamics, Debugging